Theory Of A Deadman

 Of the four songs released from the set, two “Nothing Could Come Between Us” and “Make Up Your Mind” made a significant impact.

-Theory Of A Deadman released their third studio album, "Scars & Souvenirs," in '08.
+Theory Of A Deadman released their third studio album, “Scars & Souvenirs,” in ’08.
 Connolly was quoted saying he tried to keep the lyrics simple.
-"You've got to understand that you're speaking to an audience that isn't songwriters," said the singer.
-"They don't understand all the metaphors, but if you say, 'I feel like s**t,' they say, 'I feel like s**t, too'."
+“They don’t understand all the metaphors, but if you say, ‘I feel like s**t,’ they say, ‘I feel like s**t, too’,” stated the singer.

 The band recorded “Head Above Water,” a song co-written by The Exies’ Scott Stevens, for the “Transformers: Dark Of The Moon” soundtrack which came out just days before the film was in theaters (06/24/11).